dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 3.  **PKC files**: Probes / genes level information.
 Normally is just one, for the organism of reference.

-### Considerations prior data loading
+### Considerations prior to data loading

-One of the key issues when loading the data is missing information from the segments metadata.
-This is normally is due to the fact that the columns are not named as expected. upper or lower case seems to work, but you can try various alternatives to make sure this data is available.
+One of the key issues when loading the data is missing information from the segments metadata, that is available in the annotation excel.
+This is normally due to the fact that the columns are not named as expected.
+Upper or lower case names seem to work, but you can try various alternatives to make sure this data is available after creating the object.

 Make sure you have columns for:

 - Sample_ID: Unique identifier for each segment, this also match the DCC files names.